 There are many channels available, and selecting the ones that make the most sense for your needs and goals takes time and research.

 As a local business, however, one of your best options is search engine optimization, or SEO — and more specifically, local SEO.
-On this page, we’ll discuss what SEO is, the factors that influence your rankings, and how you can improve your online visibility to reach more of the users searching for your products in your area.
+On this page, we’ll discuss what SEO is, the local ranking factors that influence your spot in rankings, and how you can improve your online visibility to reach more of the users searching for your products in your area.

-Call us today at 888-601-5359 to speak with a strategist or keep reading to learn more about how your local business can benefit from SEO.
+Call us today at 888-601-5359 to speak with a strategist or keep reading to learn more about local SEO ranking factors (and how to optimize for them).

 What is SEO?